kubos/kubos/docs/sdk-cheatsheet.md

 ## Selecting a target

-The Kubos CLI needs to know which target you intend to build for so it can select the proper cross compiler.
-KubOS currently supports several different targets:
+Kubos needs to know which target you intend to build for so it can select the proper cross compiler.
+Kubos currently supports several different targets:

 | MCU Family   | Board  |
 | ------------- |-------------|